 Saucony proved that a stability shoe doesn't have to be dull!

 Easy, seamless strides

 The shoe has a rocker geometry that also contributes to its fast and easy heel-to-toe transitions.
-But the best thing about it is it's "not one so sharp that it feels you are falling off the front of it," describes one critic.
-According to him, the transitions are "balanced and intentional."
+But the best thing about it feels very balanced and not aggressive.